jgrassler/talks/magnum-debugging-101/lightning/main.md

 # User and Magnum API

-That client talks to the Magnum API.
+That client talks to the Magnum API...

 ![User and Magnum API](img/magnum_architecture_1.PNG)